 - If you continue to ignore notification from the MVA, you will be sent to collections, at which point you will incur a 17 percent collection fee and have their income tax return taken.

-To get their registration back, such drivers will have to pay their insurance fine, a $25 fee to restore their registration and, of course, prove they have purchased insurance.
+To get their registration back, such drivers will have to pay their insurance fine, a $25 fee to restore their registration, and prove they have purchased insurance.

 The last part can only be done by having their insurance company send a Maryland Vehicle Insurance Certification directly to the MVA.